sunfounder/raspad3/docs/source/iot/homeassistant/diy_device.rst

 .. image:: media/sp210917_111709.png
    :align: center

-3. Search for ESPHome in the pop-up window and fill in the Host (the IP recorded after the INSTALL step in chapter:ref:`Install and configure ESPHome`), with the option to place your esp-light in the bedroom, kitchen or other area of your choice.
+3. Search for ESPHome in the pop-up window and fill in the Host (the IP recorded after the INSTALL step in chapter :ref:`Install and configure ESPHome`), with the option to place your esp-light in the bedroom, kitchen or other area of your choice.

 .. image:: media/add_esphome.png
    :align: center